Programming

 Project Structure

-I know this project structure is opinionated, but I use some reference to define on how I define the project structure.
+Based on my experience.
+I use some reference to define on how I define the project structure.
 I use Barrel Export pattern combine with MVC so this is the result.

 # Just snippet folder structure